AI IN MARKETING2024-11-02⏱️ 10 minutes

 Social Media Behavior

-The social platforms provide a rich crop of psychographic insights.
-Posts along with likes, shares, comments, and following reveal interests, opinions, and personality traits.
+Social platforms provide a rich crop of psychographic insights.
+Posts, likes, shares, comments, and following reveal interests, opinions, and personality traits.

-Machine learning models, particularly those dealing with natural language processing (NLP), can handle tone, sentiment, recurring topics found in writing so as to infer values, emotional states, and even lifestyle preferences.
+Machine learning models, particularly those dealing with natural language processing (NLP), can handle tone, sentiment, and recurring topics found in writing to infer values, emotional states, and even lifestyle preferences.

-All these are made possible by platforms such as Twitter, Instagram, LinkedIn, or Facebook, which operate as realtime, high-volume sources of psychographic data generated by users.
+Platforms such as Twitter, Instagram, LinkedIn, or Facebook make all this possible, operating as real-time, high-volume sources of psychographic data generated by users.

 Content Consumption Patterns

-Reading, viewing, or listening to something can be one of the best windows through which to view a person’s frame of mind.
+Reading, viewing, or listening to something can be one of the best ways to observe a person's state of mind.

-Consumption of content across the web-from blogs and podcasts to video streaming services such as YouTube or TikTok-can be tracked by machine learning systems to extract information on consumer inclination, belief systems, and even inherent values.
+Machine learning systems can track content consumption across the web, from blogs and podcasts to video streaming services such as YouTube or TikTok, to extract information on consumer inclination, belief systems, and even inherent values.

 For example, if one constantly views wellness articles, the person is likely to be health-oriented; if, however, frequent views are made on finance news, it is more likely that this person will be investment-minded.